-We have have strong relationships with well-respected providers of student accommodation.
+We have strong relationships with well-respected providers of student accommodation.
 So, we’ll be able to help, whether you are looking for a room in halls, private student housing, a flat or house share.
 We want to make sure you are well supported and feel safe and secure as we understand where you live is an important part of your student experience.

 Below are some recommended accommodation providers to choose from:

 Londonist DMC is a student accommodation agency providing students with short and long-term accommodation.
 They have over 20 locations across London, with a portfolio that includes student residences in King’s Cross, Spitalfields, Lewisham, Greenwich, Stratford and more.
 They have stylish en-suites, studios and apartment rooms.
 The residents can use all the amazing facilities such as gym, cinema, social and study spaces, and rely on a 24/7 security team.

 If you’re looking for accommodation that is walking distance from campus then Landale House is in Surrey Quays and offers budget accommodation with a mixture of ensuite and shared facilities.